BlendedSiteGenerator/Blended/README.md

 There is a simple starter template for Blended called blended-simple.
 You can download it to use and take a look at from it's own [GitHub page](https://github.com/johnroper100/blended-simple).

-There is also a simple blog template for Blended called blended-simple.
-You can download it from [GitHub page](https://github.com/johnroper100/blended-simple).
+There is also a simple blog template for Blended called blended-blog.
+You can download it from it's [GitHub page](https://github.com/johnroper100/blended-blog).

 ## Projects That Use Blended